- 01. Where Can You Find the Best Books for Beginner Pianists?

 - Swan Lake — Pyotr Ilyich Tchaikovsky

-- Flight of the Valkries — Richard Wagner
+- Flight of the Valkyries — Richard Wagner

 What's more, educational manuals for the piano enable the transmission of this musical knowledge across multiple generations.
-Some pianists inherit music books from their predecessors and have their turn to learn sonatas, improvisation, or music theory without a piano teacher.
+Some pianists inherit music books from their predecessors and have their turn learning sonatas, improvisation, or music theory without a piano teacher.

 - How to Play Piano: Everything You Need to Know to Play the Piano, by Roger Evans.
 This book, short and concise, focuses on technical details, which are explained very clearly.
 The language is simple, and the straightforward exercises are also very targeted.
 A very good manual for getting started on your own.

 - Piano Adventures Lesson Book, Primer Level, by Nancy and Randall Faber.
 This husband-and-wife team with their own piano institute has produced a four-level series (Primer, Technique, Lesson, Theory) that is laid out simply and incredibly logically.
 Each section builds on the last, so you really feel like you're progressing.
 There are little challenges and practice games, as well as songs to learn in which to incorporate what you've just learned.